What are Index Funds?

 - Passive Management: The manager of an index fund is merely seeking to only buy and hold securities that would represent the index and would go on to match its performance.
 Hence there is no risk of having to pick the wrong stocks or the possible fear of underperformance as in the case of actively managed funds

 Disadvantages of Index Funds

-However, index funds have certain disadvantages which are enlisted as under:
+However, these funds have certain disadvantages which are enlisted as under: